-GUARANTEED MOTR MUSC100 Music Appreciation
+TRANSFER MOTR MUSC100 Music Appreciation

-MSC133 Jazz Appreciation
+MSC133 Jazz Appreciation Prerequisite: Reading proficiency

 Jazz Appreciation is a survey of the stylistic and historical elements of jazz.
 This course is also the aural analysis of significant musical qualities and influential musicians of the different periods of jazz.
 Jazz Appreciation is designed for nonmusic majors.
 (F,S,O)